invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 1. Choose `Maven` as the project type for this demonstration..
 2. Select Sprint Boot version 3.4.1
 3. Complete the appropriate metadata.
-4. Choose your preferred `Packing` for downloading.
+4. Choose your preferred `Packaging` for downloading.
 5. Select `Java 17` for your Java version.
 6. Finally, generate and extract the files.